calebfaris/ict302-5/content/posts/Jacob-Personal_Contract.md

 ### "D" Work

-I have communicated with my group very poorly but my tasks were completed, not to a very exceptional level
+I have communicated with my group very poorly, responding late very often and being very unclear with what I am saying to my groupmates but my tasks were completed, not to a very exceptional level

 ### "F" Work